When it comes to the history of jazz, the saxophone has played a crucial role in many of the most popular styles and movements.

-In this article, we’re looking through the history of Selmer saxophones and their role in the history of jazz…
+In this article, we’re looking through the history of Selmer saxophones and their role in the evolution of jazz…

 Founded in 1885, Henri Selmer Paris has a long history of manufacturing quality woodwind and brass instruments, but perhaps its most important contribution to the jazz world are the legendary Selmer saxophones.

-The list of jazz musicians who have favoured Selmer saxes over the years is pretty comprehensive.
+The list of jazz musicians who have favoured Selmer saxophones over the years is pretty comprehensive.

 From the original greats like Sonny Rollins and John Coltrane to modern stars like Branford Marsalis and Michael Brecker, it’d be almost impossible to name a list of best jazz albums without coming across a bunch of these horns.